 Our exploration procedures are explained in greater detail in Appendix B including the insert titled Subsurface Exploration Procedures.
 Our scope of work included drilling five Standard Penetration Test (SPT) borings.
-Our borings were located using our handheld GPS units and their approximate locations are shown on the Field Exploration Diagram (Figure 2) in Appendix A.
+Our borings were located using paced measurements from existing roadways and site features and their approximate locations are shown on the Field Exploration Diagram (Figure 2) in Appendix A.